datalad-handbook/book/docs/basics/101-132-advancednesting.rst

 .. index::
    pair: status; DataLad command
    pair: check dataset for modification; with DataLad
-.. find-out-more:: More on datalad status
+.. find-out-more:: More on 'datalad status'
    :name: fom-status
    :float: